OpenAgricultureFoundation/openag_python/docs/firmware_modules.rst

 :cpp:class:`Module` superclass defines a :cpp:member:`status_level` attribute
 which the firmware module should use to report its current status.
-Valid value for this attribute (all defined in the header file for the :cpp:class:`Module` superclass) are :cpp:obj:`OK` (which means that the module is "ok"), WARN (which means that there is some warning for the module), and ERROR (which means that there is an error preventing the module from working as desired).
+Valid value for this attribute (all defined in the header file for the :cpp:class:`Module` superclass) are :c:data:`OK` (which means that the module is "ok"), :c:data:`WARN` (which means that there is some warning for the module), and :c:data:`ERROR` (which means that there is an error preventing the module from working as desired).
 The superclass also defines a :cpp:member:`status_msg` attribute which is a :cpp:class:`String` that the firmware module should use to describe the status of the module.
 This is generally an empty string when the status level is "ok" and an error message when the status level is "warn" or "error".

 In addition to these standard functions and attributes (which are all defined in the header file for the :cpp:class:`Module` class), the module must define a